lightsource713/portfolio-pessol/README.md

-# Meu Portfolio em React
+# My React Portfolio

 <div style="display: flex; align-items: center; gap: 2rem">
-<h3>Website para colocar meus projetos do 3° ano EM - téc-integrado ADS, feito em React (Vite) + TypeScript </h3>
+<h3>Website to post my 3rd year EM projects - technical-integrated ADS, made in React (Vite) + TypeScript</h3>
 <img src="./public/bnc-terno.png" width=250>

 </div>

 ## Aprendizados

-Neste último ano no Ensino Médio da Escola SESI SENAI, irei lhe mostrar tudo que produzi até aqui.
-Na construção deste portfólio houve muita dedicação, a fim de representar sua melhor versão e sua autenticidade. 🤍
+In this last year of high school at Escola SESI SENAI, I will show you everything I have produced so far.
+A lot of dedication was put into building this portfolio, in order to represent your best version and your authenticity. 🤍

 ## 🔗 Links